TypeStrong/typedoc/.github/CONTRIBUTING.md

 #### Building

 To compile the TypeDoc source, run `npm run build`.
 This will start the TypeScript compiler and output the compiled JavaScript to the `dist` folder.
-If you want to build and test in one step, run `npm run build_and_test`.

 #### Testing

 TypeDoc includes an extensive set of tests that describe its output.
 To validate any changes you have made, build the project and then run `npm test`.
-Alternatively, to rebuild with your changes and then immediately test, run `npm run build_and_test`.
+TypeDoc also contains visual regression tests for comparing changes made to the themes.
+To test this, run `npm run test:visual`.
+If there are changes that you expect, run `npm run test:visual:accept` to save the new baseline.

 If you have changed the TypeDoc output, it will cause tests to fail.
 Once you have validated that the introduced changes were intended, run `npm run rebuild_specs` to update the spec files for the new output.